 Certificate of Occupancy Use Description

-The Department of Buildings issues a certificate Of Occupancy (also known as a “CO”, or “C of O”) to identify the legal use of a building.
+The Department of Buildings issues a certificate Of Occupancy (also known as a “CO” or “C of O”) to identify the legal use of a building.
 The DOB will issue the Certificates Of Occupancy at the completion of a New Building (or house) or Alteration to a building (or Home) requiring a new Certificate of Occupancy.
-They issue the Certificate after completion of construction, all required inspections, and completion of all paperwork.
-Obtaining a Certificate Of Occupancy requires coordination and thorough review of the building.
-There is a great deal of bureaucracy to building (or home) development and occupancy.
+They issue the Certificate after the completion of construction, all the necessary inspections, and completion of all paperwork.
+Obtaining a Certificate Of Occupancy requires coordination and a thorough review of the building.

 What Information is on a Certificate Of Occupancy?